haripriya9647/EnvisEdge/docs/source/tutorials/Tutorial-Part-3-simulating_fl_cycle.rst

 FL Simulation
 -------------

-For the simulator, both the aggregator and trainer are defined as a worker.
-Each worker has an assigned role that determines the kind of computation it will perform.
+Trainers and aggregators are both defined as workers in the simulator.
+There are multiple types of computations that each worker performs based on their assigned role.

 It is the role of the orchestrator to define these roles for the workers and initialize them.

 For the purposes of the simulator, the `train_fl <../train_fl.py>`__ file